anandramakris/ga_capstone/README.md

 ### Data & Resources

 The data consists of results from [The Reverse Problem of Keystroke Dynamics](https://ieee-dataport.org/documents/dataset-reverse-problem-keystroke-dynamics-guessing-typed-text-keystroke-timings), a study by Nahuel Gonzalez of the Laboratorio de Sistemas de Información Avanzados of the University of Buenos Aires.

-Specifically, it consists of sentences and user typing times for the PROSODY dataset, which contains three main topics: gay rights, gun rights, and restaurant reviews.
+Specifically, it consists of sentences and user typing times for the PROSODY dataset, which came from a different study, [Keystroke Patterns as Prosody in Digital Writings](https://aclanthology.org/D14-1155.pdf) by Banerjee, Feng, Kang, and Choi.
+It contains sentences relating to three main topics: gay rights, gun rights, and restaurant reviews.

 In addition, I have used other resources to help with the coding, which are linked at the relevant points in the code files.